shaCode256/GiveAndTake/README.md

-# Give And Take: Android app
+# Give And Take: Android Application

 For Ariel university students | staff that are smartphone users, who want to ask for help or give help to their peers: